 top of page

-The mission of Taking Texas Tobacco Free is to promote wellness among Texans by partnering with healthcare organizations to build capacity for system-wide, sustainable initiatives that reduce tobacco use and secondhand smoke exposure among employees, patients, and visitors.
+The mission of Taking Texas Tobacco Free is to promote wellness among Texans by partnering with community and healthcare organizations to build capacity for system-wide, sustainable initiatives that reduce tobacco use and secondhand smoke exposure among employees, patients, and visitors.

 Preventing Cancers by Bringing Evidence-Based Tobacco Use Interventions to Community and Healthcare Centers Across Texas